 P0420 (Catalyst System Efficiency Below Threshold)

-- If you have this code in your Honda, it means that your downstream O2 sensor's readings show that the amount of oxygen in the exhaust is incorrect.
+- If you have this code in your Honda, your downstream O2 sensor’s readings show that the amount of oxygen in the exhaust is incorrect.
 A faulty catalytic converter can cause this.
-However, it is also possible that you have false readings caused by a bad O2 sensor or damaged sensor wiring.
+However, you may also have false readings caused by a bad O2 sensor or damaged sensor wiring.

 - Also, exhaust leaks or incorrect ignition timing can cause this code.
 It is wise to rule out all these possibilities before changing the catalytic converter, as they are costly.